serverlessworkflow/specification/specification.md

 </details>

 Parallel state defines a collection of `branches` that are executed in parallel.

-Branches contain set of actions that need to be performed or a reference to another workflow that needs to be executed.
+A parallel state can be seen a state which splits up the current workflow instance execution path into multiple ones, one for each of each branch.
+These execution paths are performed in parallel and are joined back into the current execution path depending on the defined `completionType` parameter value.

 The "completionType" enum specifies the different ways of completing branch execution:
-* and: All branches must complete execution before state can perform its transition
+* and: All branches must complete execution before state can perform its transition.
+This is the default value in case this parameter is not defined in the parallel state definition.
 * xor: State can transition when one of the branches completes execution
 * n_of_m: State can transition once `n` number of branches have completed execution.
 In this case you should also specify the `n` property to define this number.